amarkmcconn/Week_2_Project/README.md

 4. Create a directory called `js`.
 In that scripts directory, create a fill called `scripts.js` and download jQuery as described in this lesson [Introduction to jQuery](https://www.learnhowtoprogram.com/introduction-to-programming/javascript-and-web-browsers/introduction-to-jquery)

+5. Add `/*global $*/` at the top of your scripts.js file

-5. (Optional) Install boostrap if you want.
+6. (Optional) Install boostrap if you want.

-6. You're ready to start the project prompt!
+7. You're ready to start the project prompt!
 You can find it in [Epicenter](https://epicenter.epicodus.com/).
 Use the `main` branch for your final project.
 You can create other branches as needed.

 Your project should look like this (not including boostrap):